Yoga is Union

 ASHTANGA YOGA Mysore Program

-* There will be no class Full Moon and New Moon days (see MOON tab)
+* There will be no classes on Moon days

 Our opening and closing prayers for practice

 In Yoga, the full moon corresponds to the top of the inhalation and the very peak of Prana Vayu (the expansive and upward-moving direction of Prana).
 The full moon provides energy and heat, but can increase the tendency to lose our connection to earth.
 The new moon is associated with the end of the exhalation when Apana (the contracting and downward-moving direction of Prana) is at its strongest.
 During this time the energy is quieter and cooler, but the tendency can be towards heaviness and lethargy.
 Practicing Yoga over time creates a greater sensitivity towards energetic movements and influences.
 Observing moon days is a way to recognize the ebb and flow in nature and within our own beings, so we can live more in tune with these cycles.